Jigmiey/Sentiment-Computation-of-War-Tweets/README.md

 ## 1. Data collection and pre-processing
 Tweets from this date to that date are scraped with the hash tag of #UkrainWar #RussiaWar and which is cleaned and computable data is prepared using TF-IDF.
+## 2. Sentiment Modelling
+Four different classification models are built and trained on the tweets that have had their sentiments already analyzed.